embedded-iota/iota-iot-network-protocol/README.md

 ### Communication

-#### Gateway
+#### IOTA Gateway

 ###### Health Status Request

-A Health Status Request MUST be a regular request which a Gateway sends.
+A Health Status Request MUST be used by a IOTA Gateway to get the health of a Node Group.
-It MUST be used by a Gatway to get the health of a Node Group.
+An IOTA Gateway MUST send the Health Status Request in an interval.

 ###### Health Status Response